marcialwushuxxx/list-programming-language/Audio programming languages/Audio-programming-languages.md

-# List of audio programming languages
+# <a href="https://github.com/marcialwushuxxx/list-programming-language/blob/master/README.md" target="_blank">List of audio programming languages</a>

 This is a list of programming languages optimized for sound production, algorithmic composition, and sound synthesis.